 Israeli warplanes break sound barrier, trigger sonic boom over Lebanon areas

-Israeli warplanes broke the sound barrier over Beirut and several southern areas, reaching Mount Lebanon on Monday, resulting in a loud sonic boom, according to Lebanon's official National News Agency.
+Israeli warplanes broke the sound barrier over several Lebanese areas on Friday resulting in a loud sonic boom.

 Lebanon News